James Webb suffers the impact of a micrometeorite, a month before starting scientific observations – Teach Me About Science

 As explained by NASA, the Webb’s mirror was designed to withstand being bombarded from the environment by micrometeorites in its orbit around Sun-Earth L2 from dust-sized particles flying at extreme speeds.
 While the telescope was being built, engineers used a mix of simulations and actual test impacts on mirror samples to get a better idea of how to fortify the observatory for operation in orbit.

-This latest impact was larger than had been calculated and exceeded what the team could prove on Earth.
+This latest impact was larger than had been calculated and exceeded what the team might prove on Earth.
 Fortunately, analysis shows that the telescope is still performing at a level that exceeds all mission requirements despite a marginally detectable effect on the data.

 The date of the start of scientific observations is maintained.
 On July 12 will reveal the first full color images and the first scientific data from the James Webb Space Telescope.
 In this way, the team hopes to demonstrate Webb’s capabilities by officially opening his scientific observations, exploring the universe as never before.